JustusAdam/marvin-docs/Getting-Started.md

 This file (ususally called `Main.hs`) ties the scripts together and defines the [adapter](../adapters) which your marvin project uses.

+*If you use the initializer `marvin-init` the main file will already be defined for you and registered in the `.cabal` file.*

+The file must be a Haskell source file i.e. end with `.hs` and be mentioned in the `main-is` section of your `.cabal` file.
-The main file looks someting like this:
+It will look someting like this:

 ```Haskell
 -- import marvin runner